esmolanka/unityped-parser/README.md

 unityped-parser
 ===============

-[experiment] Parser from unityped data representation to Haskell data structure
+It's experimental parser from unityped data representation like JSON to Haskell data structures.
+But main goal is not performance but ability to track parsing errors, where they occur and what was expected to get.

-Outputs verbose error messages like the following:
+It outputs verbose error messages like the following:
 ```
 *Test> parseIO pFooX2orBuqzFixx testVal1
 Failure at @ Dict